hummingbot/deploy/autostart_hummingbot_compose/README.md

 ### 4. Launch network

-Now, the script or strategy will auto-start when you restart the Compose network
+Now, the script or strategy will auto-start when you restart the Compose project
 ```
 docker-compose up -d
 ```